This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Please note: Because the cottage is much as Lawrence left it, there is no electric light and we keep light levels low to protect the original contents.
 This adds to the authentic experience at the cottage, but some visitors may wish to time their visit to take advantage of the longer, lighter days of summer.

-While the cottage is closed for winter, why not try a walk along the Lawrence of Arabia Trail, which takes you through idyllic country lanes and leafy woodlands.
-This circular trail starts and finishes at Bovington's famous Tank Museum, taking in Clouds Hill and the churchyard of St Nicholas' Church in Moreton, Lawrence's final resting place.
+Why not try a walk along the Lawrence of Arabia Trail, which takes you through idyllic country lanes and leafy woodlands.
+This circular trail passes Clouds Hill and has branches to take in Bovington's famous Tank Museum, and the churchyard of St Nicholas' Church in Moreton, Lawrence's final resting place.

 Please use one of the walkers' car parks not far from the cottage.